bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cgetsta.md

 within the primary.
 The view object, as stated earlier, automatically handles all scrolling and clipping of documents.
 Its scrollable area is eight and a half inches by eleven inches.
-A description of what the view window does and how it interacts with the Process object to draw the text is given in section 4.2.2.2.
+A description of what the view window does and how it interacts with the Process object to draw the text is given in [section 4.2.2.2] (#4222-the-scrolling-view-and-drawing-the-text).

 ![](Art/figure_4-4.png)